🎁 First time with TakeCars? Use code WELCOME3 at checkout for 3% off your rental! ☀️

 cars based on your filters

-Renting a car in Batumi works differently from the capital.
-Batumi airport (BUS) is the closest airport to its city centre in Georgia — only 2 km from the seafront — and most local hosts deliver the car straight to your hotel for free on hires of three days or more.
-No shuttle bus to a remote car park, no taxi queue with luggage.
+Car rental in Batumi turns the holiday into a proper Adjara base.
+Batumi airport (BUS) is the closest airport to any city centre in the country — 2 km from the seafront — and most local hosts run the car straight to your hotel lobby for free on hires of three days or more.
+No shuttle to a remote car park, no taxi queue with the suitcases.

-Batumi itself is a beach city, and you rarely need a car for the centre — Bolt rides cover most of it for $2–4.
-The standard pattern is a 2–4 day rental for specific runs: Mahuntseti, Kobuleti, Ureki, the Sarpi border, or a longer drive to Tbilisi.
+The city itself is a beach town, and you rarely need a car inside it: Bolt covers the centre for $2–4.
+The standard pattern is a short 2–4 day rental for the runs that matter — Mahuntseti, Kobuleti, Ureki, the Sarpi border, or a one-way to Tbilisi.

 Batumi has the sharpest seasonal price swing in Georgia.
-Low season (November–April) — economy cars from $25 a day, crossovers from $32.
-Peak August — the same cars run $60–70 a day, and weekends often sell out completely.
-Tbilisi's seasonal swing is half as severe.
+Low season (November–April) — economy from $25 a day, crossovers from $32.
+Peak August — the same cars climb to $60–70 a day, and weekend dates often sell out outright.
+Tbilisi's swing is half as steep.

 When to book

-For July and August book 6–8 weeks ahead, otherwise only the premium tier remains at triple the price.
-May and September need only 3–4 weeks.
+For July and August, 6–8 weeks ahead.
+Leave it later and only the premium tier survives at triple the price.
+May and September need 3–4 weeks.
 In winter you can book day-of, but the Batumi fleet shrinks — most cars sit in Tbilisi during the off-season.

-In the shoulder months Batumi is one of the best-value spots in the country: a car at $25, an empty seafront, most restaurants still open, and hotels at half the August rate.
+In the shoulder months Batumi is one of the best-value spots in the country: a car at $25 a day, an empty seafront, most restaurants still open and the Mahuntseti road to yourself.

 Real reviews on TakeCars in Georgia